 Platforms: PC, Linux

-From there, you progress by completing a mix of story-driven missions and free world exploration.
+From there, you progress by completing a mix of story-driven missions and unrestricted world exploration.
 You can battle enemies, terraform environments, build settlements, and mine caves for ores and minerals.
 Lastly, the game offers ship customization, allowing you to adjust both the interior and exterior.

 SteamWorld Dig 2